SoftwareAG/universalmessaging-server-docker-samples/README.md

 This package makes the following assumptions:

 * You have some familiarity with the Docker technology.
 * You have Universal Messaging 10.3 or above installed on a 64-bit Linux machine using the Software AG installer.
+* All the latest available fixes installed for Universal Messaging Server and Template applications.
 * A Universal Messaging realm server instance has been created.
-* Docker Docker 17.09.1-ce or later is installed and its daemon is running [link to docker install documentation](https://docs.docker.com/installation/#installation).
+* Docker 17.09.1-ce or later is installed and its daemon is running [link to docker install documentation](https://docs.docker.com/installation/#installation).
 * Docker Compose 1.22.0 or later is installed
 [link to docker compose install documentation](https://docs.docker.com/compose/install/).